Ford Motor Company: 21st century

 During congressional hearings held in November 2008 at Washington D.C., Ford's Alan Mulally stated that "We at Ford are hopeful that we have enough liquidity.
 But we also must prepare ourselves for the prospect of further deteriorating economic conditions".
-He went on to state that "The collapse of one of our competitors would have a severe impact on Ford" and that Ford Motor Company supported both Chrysler and General Motors in their search for government bridge loans in the face of conditions caused by the 2008 financial crisis.
+He went on to state that "The collapse of one of our competitors would have a severe impact on Ford" and that Ford Motor Company supported both Chrysler and General Motors in their search for government bridge loans during the 2008–2010 automotive industry crisis.
 Together, the three companies presented action plans for the sustainability of the industry.
 Mulally stated that "In addition to our plan, we are also here today to request support for the industry.
 In the near-term, Ford does not require access to a government bridge loan.
 However, we request a credit line of $9 billion as a critical backstop or safeguard against worsening conditions as we drive transformational change in our company".
 GM and Chrysler received government loans and financing through T.A.R.P. legislation funding provisions.

 On December 19, the cost of credit default swaps to insure the debt of Ford was 68 percent of the sum insured for five years, in addition to annual payments of 5 percent.
 That meant $6.8 million paid upfront to insure $10 million in debt, in addition to payments of $500,000 per year.
 In January 2009, Ford reported a $14.6 billion loss in the preceding year, a record for the company.
 The company retained sufficient liquidity to fund its operations.
 Through April 2009, Ford's strategy of debt-for-equity exchanges erased $9.9 billion in liabilities (28% of its total) in order to leverage its cash position.
 These actions yielded Ford a $2.7 billion profit in fiscal year 2009, the company's first full-year profit in four years.
 In 2012, Ford's corporate bonds were upgraded from junk to investment grade again, citing sustainable, lasting improvements.

 On October 29, 2012, Ford announced the sale of its climate control components business, its last remaining automotive components operation, to Detroit Thermal Systems LLC for an undisclosed price.
 On November 1, 2012, Ford announced that CEO Alan Mulally would stay with the company until 2014.
 Ford also named Mark Fields, its president of operations in the Americas, as its new chief operating officer Mulally was paid a compensation of over $174 million in his previous seven years at Ford since 2006.
 The generous amount has been a sore point for some workers of the company.